 Davis et al (2010) stated that Stance Control knee-ankle foot orthoses (SCO) differ from their traditional locked knee counterparts by allowing free knee flexion during swing while providing stability during stance.
 It is widely accepted that free knee flexion during swing normalizes gait and therefore improves walking speed and reduces the energy requirements of walking.
 Limited research has been carried out to evaluate the benefits of SCOs when compared to locked KAFOs.
 The purpose of this study was to evaluate the effectiveness of SCOs used for patients with lower limb pathology.
 Energy expenditure and walking velocity were measured in 10 subjects using an orthosis incorporating a SCOKJ.
 A GAITRite walkway was used to measure temporo-spatial gait characteristics.
 A Cosmed K4b2 portable metabolic system was used to measure energy expenditure and heart rate during walking.
 Two conditions were tested: (i) walking with stance control active (stance control) and (ii) walking with the knee joint locked.
 Ten subjects completed the GAITRite testing; 9 subjects completed the Cosmed testing.
 Walking velocity was significantly increased in the stance control condition (p < 0.001).
 There was no difference in the energy cost of walking (p = 0.515) or physiological cost index (p = 0.093) between conditions.
 The authors concluded that these findings supported previous evidence that stance control knee-ankle foot orthoses increase walking velocity compared to locked knee devices.
 However, the stance control condition did not decrease energy expenditure during walking.

-According to Medicare Durable Medical Equipment Carrier Guidelines, an ankle contracture splint is a pre-fabricated AFO that has all of the following characteristics:
+According to Medicare Durable Medical Equipment Carrier Guidelines, a static-dynamic AFO is a pre-fabricated AFO that has all of the following characteristics:

 Ankle flexion contracture is a condition in which there is shortening of the muscles and/or tendons that plantarflex the ankle with the resulting inability to bring the ankle to 0 degrees by passive range of motion.
 (0 degrees ankle position is when the foot is perpendicular to the lower leg.)